What is a denial of service (DoS) attack, and how can I prevent it?

 While Denial of Service attacks are difficult to prevent entirely, there are a number of measures you can take to limit their effectiveness, and react appropriately when they do occur:

-• Continuous monitoring of network traffic.
-Real-time monitoring ensures that you can detect a DoS attempt before the attack takes place, even if the signs are not immediately obvious.
+Continuous monitoring of network traffic is vital to identify attacks in the early stages.
+Real-time monitoring ensures that you can detect a DoS attempt before the attack even takes place, as the attacker pings your network, even if the signs are not immediately obvious.

 Contact us